neuralmagic/deepsparse/src/deepsparse/loggers/PROPOSAL.md

 # On the output from the FunctionLogger
 - if logging belongs to the DATA category and the remainder has slicing/indexing/access information, remove it e.g. "some_value[0, 1:2]" -> "some_value".
 Then concatenate it with the identifier using ".": "identifier.some_value"
-- when the function is applied to the value, concatenate it with the identifier using "_": "identifier.some_value_{function_name}".
+- when the function is applied to the value, concatenate it with the identifier using "_": "identifier.some_value_function_name".
   If the identifier belongs to the SYSTEM category (function is identity function), skip this step.